 Cruise ships can glide through the fjords, providing a good view of ice walls, tidewater glaciers and snow-capped mountains.
 Glacier Bay has more active calving glaciers than anywhere else in the world and the sound is thunderous when ice splits off and plunges into the sea.

 This unique ecosystem is home to humpback whales, Pacific white-side dolphins, orcas, sea lions and more.
 Sure, it can be chilly in Alaska, but passengers can watch this splendor from a deck chair, warmed by a thick blanket and hot cup of chocolate.

-Who?
-Holland America, Crystal Cruises, Princess Cruises, Carnival, American Safari Cruises, Norwegian Cruise Line
+Other booking options: Holland America, Carnival, American Safari Cruises, Norwegian Cruise Line, Crystal Cruises